Meet the CAT Team

 Program Director & Volunteer Coordinator

-Laura is a seasoned outdoor program manager and instructor with experience directing international wilderness schools as well as guiding in both mountain (backpacking, climbing, biking, and rappelling) and coastal (surfing, snorkeling, and more recently sea kayaking) settings.
-Laura’s fascination with the outdoors began as a young child when she would catch minnows in a creek near her house.
+Laura is a seasoned outdoor program manager and instructor with experience directing international wilderness schools as well as guiding in both mountain and coastal settings.
 She is driven by a desire to create lasting connections between people, the outdoors, and their communities.

 Laura earned a BS in Recreation, Park and Tourism Sciences with an Outdoor Education Specialist certificate.
-Since then she has logged fifteen years of guiding adventure activities for young people in six countries.
+Since then she has logged sixteen years of guiding adventure activities in six countries.
 As an instructor for the DYS Wilderness Challenge Program, she led youth involved with the court system on 31-day wilderness expeditions.
-Then she began her love affair with Latin America as the Program Director for the Exposure Adventure Program in the Dominican Republic.
+Then she began her love affair with Latin America as the Program Director for Exposure Adventure Program in the Dominican Republic.
 She also spent two years as the Program Director for Costa Rica Outward Bound.
 Recently Laura was a part of the REI Chicago Outdoor School team.

 Program Staff / Gear Coordinator